fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 ![2022+before2022+2023+ncsu_WG_gatk_info_distr-1](https://github.com/fmenardo/Bgt_popgen_Europe_2024/assets/90404355/8e636ad7-1f92-4808-8250-f6d72ebaeb85)

 6. Hard filtering for sites was done using GATK `VariantFiltration`.
 The threshold values (informed by the distributions plotted in step #5 and [GATK's recommendations](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)) were `QD < 10.0`, `FS > 50.0`, `MQ < 45.0`, `ReadPosRankSum < -5.0 || ReadPosRankSum > 5.0`.
 7. `recode_multivcf_after_gatk_2024_new_clean.py` This script takes the genotyped VCF file produced by GATK in step #3 as input and recodes the 'GT' field value as '.' for all sites at which (a) depth of high-quality informative reads < user-defined minimum depth or (b) variant call is supported by < 90% of the high-quality informative reads.
-It outputs the number of positions failing each of the above filters as well as the total number or missing positions and the total number of variant positions for each sample.
+It outputs the recoded VCF (which can then be gzipped and indexed using `bgzip` and `tabix -p vcf`) and a csv file with the number of positions failing each of the above filters as well as the total number or missing positions and the total number of variant positions for each sample.
 The genome-wide distribution (obtained after summing over chromosomes 1-11) was plotted using R `ggplot2`.

 ![2022+before2022+2023+ncsu_recoding_stats-1](https://github.com/fmenardo/Bgt_popgen_Europe_2024/assets/90404355/59844197-a2c1-46e0-93e5-da85b9386ce9)

-The samples with > 200,000 'heterozygous positions', i.e. positions at which the variant support was < 90%, were excluded from all further analyses.
+The samples with > 200,000 'heterozygous positions', i.e. positions at which the variant support was < 90%, were excluded from all further analyses [(n=13)](200k_het_pos_exclude_dact.args)